 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

 NLF: Boards must be aware that WorkInTexas.com continues to function as the automated labor exchange for Texas and as work registration for unemployment claimant eligibility, pursuant to Texas Labor Code §207.021(a)(1) and TWC Chapter 815 Unemployment Insurance rule §815.20(3).
-The new system introduced terminology and functional procedures and processes such as the following:

-Job seekers are referred to as “individuals.”

-Employment services are provided using a case management process.

-Wagner-Peyser is the Employment Service program used to case-manage individuals.

 NLF: Boards must be aware that the automatic registration in WorkInTexas.com that is created from information provided by the claimant in an initial claim for unemployment benefits is a valid registration for purposes of eligibility to receive unemployment benefits and is recognized as a complete registration in WorkInTexas.com.
 However, Boards are encouraged to help customers, especially claimants, complete the registration in order to develop highly functional registrations and ensure that high-quality matches are made available to customers.